Compose in color

 So:

-5 - slightly confusing, but this version where the American night does not suffocate all the colors can work if you assume that the foreground (and the characters) receive the most color, which would give us a gradient from the foreground (bright) to the sky (dark).
+5 - Slightly confusing, but this version or the "American night" effect can work if you assume that the foreground (and the character) receive the most color, which would create a gradient from the foreground (light) to the sky (dark).

 salut! les proposition sont variées, et même si elles ne fonctionnent pas toutes (mais c'est pour ça qu'on fait plusieurs vignettes) il y en a des vraiment très chouettes!